GNU-Ymir/Documentations/en/primitives/variables.md

 by default, making its value definitive.

-In another word, if a variable is declared immutable, then it is bound the a value, that will not change at any time throughout the life of the variable.
+In another word, if a variable is declared immutable, then it is bound the a value, that the variable cannot change throughout the life of the variable.
 The idea behind default immutability is to avoid unwanted behavior or errors, by forcing the developpers to determine which variables are mutable with the use of a deliberately more verbose syntax, while making all the other variables immutable.